 Toothpaste can often be a recognisable and unsightly indicator of the presence of humans.
 It is also a sweet smelling food like product, which can attract animals to campsites.
 The impacts of toothpaste use can be reduced in several ways.
 Brushing with water alone has the least impact of all.
-However, if toothpaste is a difficult habit to give up, then try to use as little as possible, and either swallow it or disperse it using the "atomising" method.
+However, if toothpaste is a difficult habit to give up, then try to use as little as possible and disperse using a the "atomising" method.
 (Blow as much air and water as possible, along with the toothpaste, through the smallest opening of your mouth in order to spray tiny particles over a broad area.)
+Near the ocean, toothpaste can be spat below the high tide line.
 Alternatively, dig a small hole and bury it.